The Facts about EPS and Other Recyclable Foams

 Which material is less harmful to the environment, EPS Foam or Cardboard?

 A comparative study has been conducted by BASF to demystify this issue.
 Five main conclusions emerged:

-2. Critical air volume shows lower total air pollution for EPS.
+2.)
+Critical air volume shows lower total air pollution for EPS over cardboard.

-3. 20 times more EPS than cardboard would have to be manufactured to reach the same water pollution level.
+3.)
+More than 20 times the amount of EPS would have to be manufactured to reach the same water pollution level as cardboard.

-4. Lower EPS’s global warming potential (GWP) than cardboard.
+4.)
+EPS’s global warming potential (GWP) is much lower than cardboard.

 To describe the environmental impact of packaging materials as accurately as possible, the study used the life cycle balance model.
 The effects on environment have been assessed using the following five parameters:

 - Critical air volume

 - Potential for atmosphere global warming (GWP value)

 Although this study indicates that EPS Foam is a superior choice over cardboard, cardboard with EPS Foam is the most logical choice for shipping product.
 Contact us for more information on the advantages of packaging with EPS Foam!